gsaurer/ha-ems/README.md

 ## Trip Calendar Entry

-Based on entries within a selectable callendar in Home assitant this script makes sure that your battery reaches a configurable state before you have to leave.
+Based on entries within a selectable calendar in Home assistant this script makes sure that your battery reaches a configurable state before you have to leave.
 You can leverage any calendar e.g. the [Google Calendar Integration](https://www.home-assistant.io/integrations/google/).

 [![Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled.](https://my.home-assistant.io/badges/blueprint_import.svg)](https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fraw.githubusercontent.com%2Fgsaurer%2Fha-ems%2Fmain%2Fblueprints%2FEMS-Car-Charging-Trip-Calendar.yaml)

 ![EMS-Car-Charging-Trip-Calendar](https://github.com/gsaurer/ha-ems/assets/2656836/736a0858-6e0a-4182-b48e-c18f1acc5308)

+Additional information and potential further blueprints on this can be found here: https://github.com/gsaurer/ha-ems

 ## Contributions are welcome!